google/knative-gcp/docs/install/pubsub-service-account.md

         GCP-service-account@$PROJECT_ID.iam.gserviceaccount.com
         ```

-    1. Annotate the Kubernetes Service Account with
+    3. Annotate the Kubernetes Service Account with
      `iam.gke.io/gcp-service-account=GCP-service-account@PROJECT_ID.iam.gserviceaccount.com`

     For every namespace, the Kubernetes Service Account and the Google
-    Cloud Service Account will have one to one mapping relation.
+    Cloud Service Account will have a one to one mapping.
 If
     multiple source instances use the same Google Cloud Service Account,
     they will use the same Kubernetes Service Account as well, and the
-    kubernetes Service Account will have multiple `OwnerReference`s.
+    Kubernetes Service Account will have multiple `OwnerReference`s.
 If
-    there is no source instance using a Kubernetes Service Account, this
+    all sources using a Kubernetes Service Account are deleted then that
-    Kubernetes Service Account will be deleted, and its binding to the
+    Kubernetes Service Account, and its corresponding Google Cloud Service
-    Google Cloud Service Account will be deleted as well.
+    account, will be deleted.

 ### Option 2.
 Export Service Account Keys And Store Them as Kubernetes Secrets